tobias-rothmann/Challenge_Response_Kiosk/README.md

 The necessity to have such an extension arose during the [SUIxBSA hackathon](https://sui-bsa-hackathon.devfolio.co/projects) at EPFL, when we were building the [SuiSeal](https://github.com/TUM-Blockchain-Club/SuiSeal) Application.
 This is a polished version of the hackathon implementation.

+### DISCLAIMER
+This is not a production ready tested, audited or formally verified version.
+Use at your own risk.

 ## How it works
 We adapt the classical kiosk interface to support a challenge reponse protocol.
 Which means, that basically everything is the same with a few twists in a few (partly new) functions, we're going to explian in the [functions section](#functions).